One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling: Limitations

 \section{Limitations}

-Despite the capability of our method to generate animatable 3D full-head avatars, it still has several limitations that can be addressed in the future.
+Despite the capability of our method to generate animatable 360$^\circ$ avatars, it still has several limitations that can be addressed in the future.
 First, our method cannot reconstruct accessories well, such as hats and glasses.
-The reason is that our method highly depends on the pretrained 3D GAN and its inversion for global full-head feature extraction and novel view supervision, and the inversion method~\cite{bilecen2024dual} is constrained by the latent space of the pretrained 3D GAN~\cite{an2023panohead}, which leads to noticeable artifacts when handling out-of-domain accessories, as shown in Fig.~\ref{fig:failure} (b) and (c).
-Besides, we obtain local UV feature maps by projecting points on the refined FLAME mesh to the 2D feature space, and the refined FLAME mesh cannot model glasses well, which makes our method treat glasses as textures on face surfaces, as shown in Fig.~\ref{fig:failure} (c).
+The reason is that our method highly depends on the pretrained 3D GAN and its inversion for global full-head feature extraction and novel view supervision, and the inversion method~\cite{bilecen2024dual} is constrained by the latent space of the pretrained 3D GAN~\cite{an2023panohead}, which leads to noticeable artifacts when handling out-of-domain accessories, as shown in Fig.~\ref{fig:failure} A(b) and A(c).
+Besides, we obtain local UV feature maps by projecting points on the refined FLAME mesh to the 2D feature space, and the refined FLAME mesh cannot model glasses well, which makes our method treat glasses as textures on face surfaces, as shown in Fig.~\ref{fig:failure} A(c).
 Second, our performance on motion transfer is constrained by the estimated FLAME motion parameters.
-The limitation mainly comes from errors in the estimated parameters and the inability of FLAME to model certain motions, such as the tongue movement, as shown in Fig.~\ref{fig:failure} (e) and (f).
+The limitation mainly comes from errors in the estimated parameters and the inability of FLAME to model certain motions, such as the tongue movement, as shown in Fig.~\ref{fig:failure} A(e) and A(f).
+Third, our symmetric assumption can fail if the asymmetric conditions in the source image are hidden, such as the ear and lighting in Fig.~\ref{fig:failure} B.